Bachelor's Program

 If you are unable to attend the entrance exam in May, an alternative entrance exam date in June can be offered upon request.
 If you need to make a request for the alternative entrance exam date, please, contact the Student Administration Office at no later than three days after the entrance exam date.

 The exam takes place online via the university e-learning platform Moodle within a specified time limit.
-Prior to the examination, applicants will receive an invitation for the entrance exam and an instruction letter along with unique access information to Moodle.
+Prior to the examination, applicants will receive an invitation for the entrance exam and an instruction letter along with unique access information to the e-learning platform.

 Faculty of Humanities offers a preparatory course with the aim of improving your chances of succeeding in the admission exam.
 The course is designed to improve your academic reading and writing skills by allowing you to take a mock exam which is assessed by our staff who give participants critique and general feedback on their performance which can be utilized in the entrance exam.

-If you are interested in the course, check out our page Preparatory Course.
+If you are interested in the course, visit the Preparatory Course page.

 As part of the admission process, you must submit a notarized copy of your high school (secondary school) diploma.
 If you graduated outside the Czech Republic, or you graduated from a foreign/international school, then your diploma must go through the process of recognition/nostrification.